 So now what?

-With shellfish, especially oysters, the fresher they are the better.
 If you are planning on eating your shellfish the same day, then don't worry about anything other than storing the box in a cool dry place, the insulted box and ice pack should do the trick.
-If you are planning on waiting a couple of days then you need to take care in keeping your shellfish cold (but not too cold).
+If you are planning on waiting a couple of days then you need to take care in keeping your shellfish cold, but not too cold.
 Shellfish should be stored below 45 degrees, and oysters are best eaten raw at 36 degrees.

 PRO TIP: Always store oysters cup side down to help them retain their water.